Public Works & Mobility Projects

 These projects are generally improvements to the City's sidewalk, curb, and gutter infrastructure but can include other City projects within the right-of-way.

-These projects are completed either to repair old, failing sewer mains or to increase the wastewater system’s capacity.
+These projects include sewer main replacements and other sewer system infrastructure projects to repair old, failing sewer mains or to increase the wastewater system’s capacity.
+Also included are projects at the Resource Recovery Facility and at Garden City Compost.

 Stormwater projects include construction and maintenance work on the various elements of the City’s stormwater system.